The SYSCS_UTIL.SYSCS_EXPORT_TABLE system procedure

 you must pass the name to the export procedure using all uppercase characters.

 If you created a schema, table, or column name as a delimited identifier,

 you must pass the name to the export procedure using the same case that was

 used when it was created.

-For additional information on using this procedure
+For additional information on using this procedure, see the section

 The following example shows how to export

 information from the STAFF table in a SAMPLE database to the myfile.del file.